 When importing used or salvage vehicles from the United States into Australia, there’s both good and bad news.
-The good news is that thanks to a free-trade agreement between the two countries, there are generally no import duties and very minimal taxes.
-The bad news is that Australia has a number of restrictions governing the import of used vehicles into the country, especially when it comes to safety and environmental regulations.
+The good news is that thanks to a free-trade agreement between the two countries.
+There are generally no import duties and very minimal taxes.
+The bad news: on import of damaged cars for sale Australia has a number of restrictions governing.
+Especially when it comes to safety and environmental regulations.

 Australian Restrictions on the Import of Used Vehicles